GoogleChrome/web.dev/src/site/content/en/fast/debugging-layout-shifts/index.md

     mind when inspecting the console logs.
 An initial glut of layout shifts can reflect a reporting backlog, rather than the sudden occurrence of numerous layout shifts.
-*   To avoid impacting performance, the PerformanceObserver waits until the main thread is idle to report on layout shifts.
+*   To avoid impacting performance, the `PerformanceObserver` waits until the main thread is idle to report on layout shifts.
 As a result, depending on how busy the main thread is, there may be a slight delay between when a layout shift occurs and when it is logged in the console.
-*   This script ignores layout shifts that occurred within 500ms of user input and therefore do not count towards CLS.
+*   This script ignores layout shifts that occurred within 500&nbsp;ms of user input and therefore do not count towards CLS.